 I love how it’s come together.
 I still have work to do though.
 Like the #52 side home tour, this place is packed with DIY projects.
 Most, I haven’t written about yet and will this fall.
 I’ll add links to the ones I have shared and point out the ones I will share soon.
 I’ll update this post with links to the projects as I share them as well.

 Because it was already a vacation rental, both sides of the North House came furnished.
 I donated about 80% of what was here.
 The house was over-stuffed with dated and mismatched furniture.
 I shopped the one thrift store our town has often, built some things and did a lot of Internet ordering to furnish it.

 I changed out the light over the table and yes, built this table 🙂 You’ll see a tutorial soon!
 Both places got all new appliances and wine refrigerators.
 I was lucky and caught a good sale.
 Yep, that’s a six-burner stove.
 Had to have it for both sides!

 There’s a full bath off of the kitchen on both sides.
 This one used to have red rose wallpaper.
-Trimming out the walls in wood tiles that I built was a much better fit.
+Trimming out the walls in wood tiles that I built using pallet wood, was a much better fit.
 I designed the vanity as well.
 Isn’t it gorgeous?

 I can’t wait to share these tutorials with you guys!

 The driveway is just outside the kitchen door.
 Just like the other side, it’s the door people use the most to enter the house.